-Either way, we will notify you, both when we learn of the pending repayment, and also when the repayment actually occurs.
+When the loan does repay, the funds are lodged to the Loan Investment Trustees Limited Trust bank account and then disbursed to you.
+Either way we will notify you, both when we learn of the pending repayment and when the repayment occurs.

 It is possible, due to the borrower’s changed circumstances or a significant decrease in the value of the borrower’s property, that it may be prudent for us to accept a lower repayment amount which could leave a shortfall for investors.
-Alternatively, we may decide that a mortgagee sale will yield a better result for investors rather than accepting a lesser amount from a borrower.
-This could also result in a shortfall of funds (which the borrower and any guarantor is still obliged to meet).
-To learn more about what happens if there is a shortfall when a loan is repaid, click here
+Alternatively, we may decide a mortgagee sale will yield a better result for investors rather than accepting a lesser amount from a borrower.
+This could also result in a shortfall of funds (which the borrower and any guarantor are still obliged to meet).
+To learn more about what happens if there is a shortfall when a loan is repaid, click here.